odinuv/web/en/apv/articles/sql-aggregation/index.md

 {% endhighlight %}

 ## Summary
-In this article I have covered the some slightly advanced SQL topics -- sub-queries and aggregation.
+In this article I have covered some slightly advanced SQL topics -- sub-queries and aggregation.
 However, you have to keep in mind that joins, sub-queries and aggregation are essential parts of SELECT queries.
 Then there is plenty of other interesting stuff which I completely [skipped here](https://www.postgresql.org/docs/9.5/static/sql-select.html).
 You need to be aware